Resident in Counseling

 Hello and welcome.
 Thanks for being here.

-My counseling interests include grief and loss, trauma, women's issues, the LGBTQIA+ matters, parenting, anxiety, depression, religious issues, and life transitions.
-I received training in EMDR trauma-informed therapy through Thrive, and somatic training and mindfulness-based therapies through Linda Thai, LMSW.
+My counseling interests include grief and loss, trauma, women's issues, LGBTQIA+ matters, parenting, anxiety, depression, religious issues, and life transitions.

 When I am not working, I enjoy spending time with family, friends, and animals, listening to music, reading and writing poetry, gardening, playing games, traveling, being outdoors (which sometimes means planting trees on the sly), and watching futbol.